NiklasTiede/CheatSheet-Linux/README.md

 ---

-### bpython
+### Bpython

 A fancier interface than the normal python interpreter.
-It has syntax highlighting and autocomplete.
-It will definitly enhance your REPL sessions experience.
+[Bpython](https://github.com/bpython/bpython) gives your REPL session a nice syntax highlighting and autocomplete.
+It will definitly enhance REPL session experience.

 ```bash
 bpython